 Water Distribution Classes and Training Programs

 Water distribution workers must usually have state licensing to show that they have the skills needed to safely operate and maintain water treatment and pumping equipment.
-A water distribution certificate or associate's degree in water utility science can provide the training needed to be a water distribution operator and to qualify for state licensing exams.
+A water distribution certificate or an associate's degree program in water utility science can provide the training needed to be a water distribution operator and to qualify for state licensing exams.